 Tips and Links

-- Cheapest fare to get to the Emirates Air LIne is either single ticket+return or day travel pass on the London tube.
-Depends on your point of origin, day and time of day.
+- The cheapest fare to get to the Emirates Air Line is either single ticket+return or day travel pass on the London tube.
+It depends on your point of origin, day and time of day.
 If you are not sure, ask at the kiosk.